MacKenzieRose/template.repository/_projects/jina-kim.md

 create-image: "/images/jina-kim/create.jpg"
 create-image-alt: "Dark mode Youtube page featuring Jina Kim's updated logo"
 finalproduct: |
-  The finalized logo was built to be rhythmic, feminine, and clean.
-The wave-like qualities resemble Jina’s oceanic hometown of Incheon, and have a very calming quality to them.
+  <b>The finalized logo was built to be rhythmic, feminine, and clean.</b> The wave-like qualities resemble Jina’s oceanic hometown of Incheon, and have a very calming quality to them.
   <p class="push-0 milli">We kept the logo simple, to make it accessible for her very international audience.
-The wordmark also meets the minimum width specifications for embroidery, which was an extremely important consideration for Jina’s clothing line.</p>
+The wordmark also <b>meets the minimum width specifications for embroidery,</b> which was an extremely important consideration for Jina’s clothing line.</p>
 finalproduct-image: "/images/jina-kim/logo.jpg"
 finalproduct-alt: "Final word mark logo"
 finalproduct-mockup1: "/images/jina-kim/website-mockup.png"